open-phytoliths/FAIR-phytoliths/README.md

 ## Get in touch
-Please feel free to get in touch with Emma by email or on twitter.
+Please feel free to get in touch with  by email or on twitter.

 ## Find out more